 “This first-time decrease in the costs of hospital medicines is really good news to start the new year.
 The figures also demonstrate that we’ve been able to treat more patients and take into use several new drugs without increasing costs.
 So now we can really say we’re finding more cost-effective health solutions,” said Flemming Sonne.

 Amgros is currently preparing a full overview of operations in 2019.
-Read more in our Market Surveillance report for Q4 2019, which we will publishing in mid-January.
+Read more in our Market Surveillance report for Q4 2019.

 Senior communication specialist